-The following requirements apply for measuring and calculating a sound absorbent's acoustic performance.
-Products that are declared in Acoustic Facts fulfil the requirements listed in the specification.
-Acoustic performance data reported according to this specification can be used for calculating and dimensioning a room's acoustic performance.
+The following requirements apply for measuring and calculating a sound absorbent's acoustic performance Products that are declared in Acoustic Facts fulfil the requirements listed in the specification.
+Acoustic performance can report a according to this specification can be used for calculating and dimensioning a room's acoustic performance.

-In "Guide för ljudabsorbenter" ("Guide for sound absorbents") at www.mobelfakta.se there are recommended minimum values for sound absorption capacity.
+In "Guide för ljudabsorbenter" ("Guide for sound absorbents") at www.mobelfakta.se there are laccal sended minimum values for sound absorption capacity.
 Procuring organisations such as Kammarkollegiet (The Legal, Financial and Administrative Services Agency) use these recommended levels in their procurements.